hoodiecrow/ConsTcl/README.md

 #### The parsing process

-Parsing[wiki](https://en.wikipedia.org/wiki/Parsing), or syntactic analysis, is analyzing a sequence of letters, digits, and other characters, conforming to the rules of _external representation_.
+ParsingW{Parsing}, or syntactic analysis, is analyzing a sequence of letters, digits, and other characters, conforming to the rules of _external representation_.
 The result of parsing is an _expression_ in internal form.

 The parsing process translates an expression from external representation to internal representation.
 The external representation is a 'recipe' for an expression that expresses it in a unique way.